 - green tea extract increases the expression of CYP1A2 in the gut, already, consequently, your caffeine will be broken down before it even reaches the liver (Netsch.
 2006) - interestingly enough, pure EGCG does not have this effect

 - gingko biloba increases CYP1A2 activity and caffeine clearance in the liver (Hellum.
 2007) - specific data on the effect size is not available

 - insulin at least if you are diabetic insulin will reduce the half-life of caffeine by increasing - you guessed it - CYP1A2 activity (Flockhart.
 2007)

 - proton pump inhibitors such as omeprazole have also been shown to induce CYP1A2 activity and should thus likewise lower the half-life of caffeine (Flockhart.
 2007)

 - lutein has been shown to be associated with low CYP1A2 activity and could thus decrease caffeine clearance (Marchand.
 1997)

 - dill, celery, parsley, parsnips and carrot coins decreases the clearance of caffeine (Lampe.
 2000) - in women the consumption of high amounts of apiaceous veggies led to a -13% reduction in CYP activity and a correspondingly reduced clearance of caffeine

-- naringine from grapfruit reduces the clearance of caffeine (Fuhr.
-1993) - the extend in single serving study was -23% oral clearance of caffeine and +31% half- life
+- naringin from grapefruit reduces the clearance of caffeine (Fuhr.
+1993) - the extent in the single serving study was -23% oral clearance of caffeine and +31% half- life

 - peppermint, chamomile, cannabis and dandelion teas are all relatively strong inhibitors of CYP1A2 activity and will thus increase the half-life and effects of caffeine